Quantile agent utility and implications to randomized social choice: The quantile agent utility model

-We now explore the connection of our lottery extensions to the notion of {\em stochastic dominance}. \begin{definition}[stochastic dominance] We say that lottery $x$ over the set of options $O$ is not stochastically dominated by lottery $y$ with respect to a preference $\succ$ over the options (and write $x\succsim^{\text{sd}} y$) if and only if
+We now explore the connection of our lottery extensions to the notion of {\em stochastic dominance}; we use the definition of~\citet{B17}. \begin{definition}[stochastic dominance] We say that lottery $x$ over the set of options $O$ {\em stochastically dominates} lottery $y$ with respect to a preference $\succ$ over the options (and write $x\succsim^{\text{sd}} y$) if and only if